-Experiment 2 tested whether the processes of capturing attention can increase and also decrease the present Illusion (on these issues see e.g., Anderson, Laurent & Yantis, 2011; Manini, Botta, Martin-Arevlo, Ferrati & Lupianez, 2021; Wu, 2014; Yantis & Hillstrom, 1994).
-In addition to the above two predictions of experiment 1, which were partially re-tested in experiment 2, the present experiment also tested whether (a) increase the saliency of the internal-rectangle (e.g., by pasting human eyes on the internal-rectangle) will increase the present illusion, and (b) the magnitude of the Midline-Rectangle illusion will decrease when the ability of the internal-rectangle to capture attention will be reduced.
-The reduction in its ability will occur as a result of highlighting the top-line (or the bottom-line) of the internal-rectangle, as it will become salient.
-The highlighted top-line will distract the attention from the internal-rectangle and by that reduces the interference in performing the rectangle-bisection task.
-In other words, the highlighting of the top-line will function as a distractor of a distractor: it will distract attention from the internal-rectangle, which functions as a distractor of the attention needed for executing the rectangle-bisection task.
+Experiment 2 tested whether the processes of capturing attention can increase or decrease the magnitude of the illusion under study (for more discussion on these issues, see e.g., Anderson et al., 2011; Manini et al., 2021; Wu, 2014; Yantis & Hillstrom, 1994).
+In addition to the above two predictions of experiment 1, which were partially re-tested in experiment 2, the present study was also designed to test (a) whether increasing the saliency of the internal rectangle (e.g., by pasting a picture of human eyes onto the internal rectangle) has the effect of increasing the illusion, and (b) whether the magnitude of the rectangle-midline illusion decreases when the internal rectangle has reduced attentional capture.
+Our method of reducing attentional capture was to highlight the top (or bottom) line of the internal rectangle, as this makes it more salient.
+The highlighted top line should distract attention away from the internal rectangle, thus reducing interference in performing the rectangle-bisection task.
+In other words, we hypothesized that highlighting the top line would function as a distractor of a distractor.

-Finally, experiment 2a will test empirically whether the elimination of AUC (AUC = 0) results in the disappearance of the present illusion.
+Finally, experiment 2a empirically tested whether the elimination of AUC (AUC = 0) results in the disappearance of the illusion.

 Experiment 1

-The size of the internal-rectangle was systematically increased in order to test the above two predictions.
+The internal rectangle was systematically enlarged in order to test the above two predictions.

 Methods

-The study has been reviewed and approved by the Psychology department ethics committee and the University of Haifa’s IRB (application no. 288/21).
-All methods were carried out in accordance with relevant guidelines and regulations.
+The study was reviewed and approved by the Institutional Review Board (IRB) of the Psychology Department at the University of Haifa (application no. 288/21).
+All methods were followed in accordance with relevant guidelines and regulations.
 The materials and data are available at: XXX

-Participants, Design, and Procedure: There were forty-five participants (31 females and 14 males, average age 23.82) in experiment 1.
+Participants, Design, and Procedure: There were 45 participants (31 females and 14 males, average age 23.82 years) in experiment 1.
 The number of participants was determined on the basis of an extended pilot study.
-The participants were undergraduate students who were rewarded by payment or course credit.
+All were undergraduate students who were rewarded by payment or course credits.
 Informed consent was obtained for the experiments reported here.
-On a computer screen (AOC company, G2460PF model, 24 inches, 1080X1920 resolution) the participants were shown the frame of a constant external-rectangle in which appears a drawing of a horizontal single-line or a gray internal-rectangle.
-An example of the rectangles is presented in Figure 1.
-The size of the external-rectangle is, width: 12 cm, length: 22.3 cm.
-The length of the horizontal single-line is 6 cm, and the sizes of the eight gray internal-rectangles are, width: 6 cm, length: 1.5, 3, 4.5, 6, 7.5, 9, 10.5, and 12 cm.
-For the sake of convenience, we marked systematically the single-line and the 8 internal-rectangles by numbers: 0 represents the single-line (theoretically its area approaches zero), 1 represents the (6 x 1.5) cm2 internal-rectangle, 2 represents the (6 x 3) cm2 internal-rectangle, …, and 8 represents the (6 x 12) cm2 internal-rectangle.
+On a computer screen (AOC company, G2460PF model, 24–inch display, 1920 x 1080 resolution) observers were shown the frame of a constant external rectangle containing a horizontal single line or a gray internal rectangle.
+Examples are presented in Figure 1.
+The dimensions of the external rectangle were always: width 12 cm; length 22.3 cm.
+The length of the horizontal single line was 6 cm, and the sizes of the eight gray internal rectangles were: width 6 cm; length 1.5, 3, 4.5, 6, 7.5, 9, 10.5, and 12 cm.
+For the sake of convenience, we systematically labeled the single line and the 8 internal rectangles with numbers: 0 represented the single line (theoretically its area approached zero), 1 represented the 6 x 1.5 cm internal rectangle, 2 represented the 6 x 3 cm internal rectangle, …, and 8 represented the 6 x 12 cm internal rectangle.